 - Install the QuerySurge Agent using the QuerySurge Installer.

 Note: the Agent version must match the QuerySurge App Server version.
 Therefore, you must use the same installer/version to install Agents as you used to install the QuerySurge App Server.

 - You may install multiple QuerySurge Agents up to the number that your license permits.

 - Each QuerySurge Agent deployed in your environment needs at least one JDBC driver to work with your data sources.
 A JDBC driver is a piece of software that allows your Agent to "talk" to a data source.
-So, for example, if you plan to use QuerySurge with Oracle and Teradata, you will need to install both the Oracle and the Teradata drivers with each Agent.
+So, for example, if you plan to use QuerySurge with Oracle and Teradata, you will need to deploy both the Oracle and the Teradata drivers to each Agent.

 - The QuerySurge Installer comes bundled with JDBC drivers for several industry-standard databases, and you can install these drivers when you install the Agent.